piakushin/tic-tac-near/README.md

 1. Before you compile this code, you will need to install Rust with [correct target]

-2. Before initializing the game you must deploy Roke.to smart contract.
+2. Before initializing the game you must deploy streaming smart contract.
 It's account Id will be passed to the game contract on start.

 ### Manual mode